-Not to be confused with the High Peak Mountain Haystack, this one is in Ray Brook and offers a friendlier climb.
-It features a pleasant woods walk with a final steep climb leads to an open rock face and ledge.
-There are 180-degree views of Whiteface, the High Peaks, and the Saranac Lakes chain.
+Not to be confused with the High Peak Mount Haystack, this one is in Ray Brook and offers a friendlier climb.
+It features a pleasant woods walk with a final steep climb that leads to an open rock face and ledge.
+Hikers should learn about Leave No Trace principles before hiking any trail in the Adirondacks.
+This mountain is a Saranac Lake 6er.

 How to get there